verture.net — left handed typing since 2001

 › Bio (sort of)

-picture, taken by Rasmus Rasmussenverture.net is the personal website of me, Jonas Voss, and this is my blog.
-I've lived in Dublin, Ireland since 2005, but I was born and fully customized in Copenhagen, Denmark.
+Bio pictureverture.net is the personal website of me, Jonas Voss, and this is my blog.
+I've lived in Dublin, Ireland from 2005-10, currently live in London, and was born and fully customized in Copenhagen, Denmark.
 I write about anything that comes to mind.
 Really.